 What do we see?

-Each year we see an increase in the building density and amount of natural land that has been developed in Flanders.
-In 2019, 387,748 ha of land was built up or developed.
-The majority of this land is used for residential buildings (43%) and transport and communication infrastructure (30%).
-Most of the remaining natural land is used for agriculture.
+Every year we see an increase in the area of land intended for buildings and related uses in Flanders.
+In 2022, this surface area amounted to 393,551 ha, an increase of 10% compared to 2010.
+Most of this surface area is used for residential buildings and for transport and communication infrastructure.
+Of the remaining area, the majority is used for agriculture.

 What’s the aim?